 A Patra Carnival tradition features satirical parades often related to current political events.
 The opening ceremony on the first day of the carnival starts with a satirical message that sets the tone and theme of the year.

 Since many details are kept secret until the official celebrations kick off, carnivals in Patra often come with plenty of surprising events and celebrations, such as a carnival for children, a treasure hunt, night parades, and a magnificent closing ceremony with fireworks and the burning down of the Carnival King, a figure specially created for that purpose.
-The whole city is a feast during the carnival, offering activities, music, dances, and entertainment everywhere.
+The entire city is a feast during the carnival, with activities, music, dance, and entertainment everywhere.

 Brands We Use And Trust

-There are just a few beautiful beaches to visit near Patra, as most of the best shores in the area need you to get in a car and drive for at least 40 minutes.
+There are just a few beautiful beaches to visit near Patra, as most of the best beaches in the area require you to get in a car and drive for at least 40 minutes.
 However, three shores near town can have all the things you need to spend a glorious day sunbathing in the Peloponnese.

 These are the beaches closest to Patra that you should not miss.